 This is so common that I have concluded that some people operate on the principle ‘if it is important, they will phone back’.
 This is a symptom of this ‘I can afford to ignore you’ attitude.
 This leads on to ‘not taking complaints seriously’ and then it escalates into real trouble.

 As for emails: you probably have your own experiences to tell.
 In recent months my legitimate British Telecom email is being questioned by computer-generated programs as to its authenticity.
 Long experience tells me that it is not worth my time contacting BT about it.
-This ‘one solution catches all’ is a result of ‘the few spoiling it for the majority’ – in other words, the ‘solutions’ hit the many, not the few who actually abuse the system.
+This ‘one solution catches all’ is a result of ‘the few spoiling it for the majority’ – in other words, the ‘solutions’ hit the many, not the few who actually abuse the system, who will find another way around the ‘solution’.
 An old adage is ‘don’t use a sledgehammer to crack a nut’.
 On the one hand, psychological profiling can identify the minutest detail of internet users, but on the other hand there are many sledgehammer internet solutions nowadays.

 Christianity teaches better principles.
 Each person is to be respected.
 My campaign for the customer continues.
 We are not all tax-payers but are all consumers.